jsundin/nfs-cli/readme.md

 (And no, this doesn't work through a metasploit socks proxy, as go doesn't do obey proxychains.)

+**It really shines when built static and uploaded to a victim machine**

 ## Usage
 ```sh
 nfs-cli -machine iamallowed -uid 0 -gid 0 -target /path/to/exported/path -rhost remoteserver